chengkuanz/chengkuanz/README.md

 <img width="1299" alt="Screenshot 2025-03-05 at 6 01 03 PM" src="https://github.com/user-attachments/assets/5e807ea2-121b-4fc1-95fc-9763a1a3062d" />

 - School Project, CST8244 - Real-Time Programming, May 2024 - August 2024
-- Developed a Metronome Resource Manager for QNX Neutrino RTOS, simulating rhythmic patterns using C.
+- Developed a Metronome Resource Manager for **QNX Neutrino RTOS**, simulating rhythmic patterns using C.
-- Implemented multi-threading, pulse messaging, and timers to ensure accurate beat timing and responsiveness in the metronome’s operation.
+- Implemented **multi-threading**, **pulse messaging**, and **timers** to ensure accurate beat timing and responsiveness in the metronome’s operation.
 - Designed and managed a command-line interface for controlling the metronome via QNX resource manager, enabling start, stop, pause, and configuration operations.
-- Utilized QNX Neutrino's resource manager framework to integrate the metronome with the QNX filesystem, allowing interaction through device files.
+- Utilized QNX Neutrino's **resource manager** framework to integrate the metronome with the QNX filesystem, allowing interaction through device files.
 - Automated testing of the metronome's functionality using a custom acceptance-test script to verify the correct functionality of the metronome in various scenarios, ensuring reliability and accuracy.

 ### **[Building Entry Controller System - QNX Neutrino](https://github.com/chengkuanz/Building-Entry-Controller-System-QNX)** [(Demo video)](https://github.com/user-attachments/assets/321870a1-d33f-40ef-bb0e-229d322ed255)